simabagheri1/simabagheri1.github.io/README.md

 ------

 ## Personal
-I am a professional cook, and food passion is in my DNA!
-I am kinda health nut as well and love discussing on social/psychological topics, meditating, running, and gardening.
+I love talking about food/cooking and  discussing on social/psychological topics.
+In my free time I work out, run, skate, and take care of my little garden in summer!